AceDataCloud/MidjourneyAPI/docs/midjourney_edits_api_integration_guide.md

 }
 ```

-After a moment, we can observe the generated video result at `https://webhook.site/556e6971-b41f-4fa8-9151-6e91acd0399f`, as shown in the image below:
+After a moment, we can observe the generated video result at `https://webhook.site/556e6971-b41f-4fa8-9151-6e91acd0399f`, as shown in the image:

 <p><img src="https://cdn.acedata.cloud/t8cupr.png" width="500" class="m-auto"></p>